sayeed21141073/aws-terraform-project/README.md

 3. An RDS instance in the private subnet
 4. A security group to allow SSH access to the EC2 instance and appropriate access to the RDS instance.

 **Solution:** Provided the Terraform code.
-This code can be run by terraform init, terraform plan, terraform
+This code can be run by terraform init, terraform plan, terraform apply.